Zach Roerig: Career

 In March 2009, Roerig was cast as Matt Donovan in The CW fantasy supernatural drama The Vampire Diaries, an adaptation of L. J. Smith's novel series of the same name.
 He was in the show for eight seasons until it ended in 2017.
 He has also made guest appearances on its spin-offs The Originals and Legacies.

 In 2017, Roerig appeared as Pulse (Augustus) in the first season of Fox superhero series The Gifted, a television spin off of the X-Men feature film series.
 In that same year, he co-starred in the third installment of horror film series The Ring and in the comedy drama The Year of Spectacular Men.
 Roerig was cast as Ray Mott, a younger version of the character played by Ed Harris in the Vietnam War drama film The Last Full Measure, released in January 2020.
 He also starred in the USA Network drama pilot Dare Me, which was later picked up to series in 2019.
 The series is based on Megan Abbott's novel of the same name.

-Roerig had joined the cast of the upcoming Netflix series Boots, a drama about a gay teenager who enlists in the U.S. Marine Corps which will premiere on October 9, 2025.
+Roerig had joined the cast of the upcoming Netflix comedy drama series Boots as Sergeant Knox, which premiered on October 9, 2025.